Neuro Linguistic Programming

 Conclusion

 In addition to the issues that NLP faces with scientific rigor, it also suffers from being very much a product of the 1970s.
 All of the terms and concepts used in NLP are based around linguistics and psychology concepts of the 1970s, and it has not kept up with the times.
-Modern linguistics and modern neuropsychology do not map to the NLP view of language and neurological constructs, and it is very unlikely that NLP practitioners are going to go back and rework their corpus of literature and apply it to a modern praxis.
+Modern linguistics and modern neuropsychology do not map to the NLP view of language and neurological constructs.
+Even modern sales and marketing frameworks do not include NLP — you won’t find it in Persuasive Patterns, for example.